OpenData4Sciece/pdf-ai-streamlit/readme.md

 ## Overview

-This PDF AI makes any kinds of requests/prompts against a given PDF file.
+This PDF AI makes any kinds of requests/prompts against a given PDF file using OpenAI and Langchain.
 It also uses the [DiceBear Avatar icons](https://www.dicebear.com/styles).

 ## Requirements